Crock Pot Pork Chops

 ONE: Choose Your Pork Chops Wisely

-No Thin Cut Pork Chops Allowed in the Crock Pot
+No Thin-Cut Pork Chops Allowed in the Crock Pot

-- If you’d like to use thin cut boneless pork chops, you are better off cooking them on the stove top, then topping them with BBQ sauce at the end.
+- If you’d like to use thin-cut boneless pork chops, you are better off cooking them on the stovetop then topping them with BBQ sauce at the end.

-Better Option: THICK CUT Slow Cooker Boneless Pork Chops
+Better Option: THICK-CUT Slow Cooker Boneless Pork Chops

-- I still wanted to make a slow cooker boneless pork chops recipe for convenience sake (my store doesn’t always carry bone-in pork chops), and I finally had decent success with THICK boneless chops (what you see in these photos).
+- I still wanted to make a slow cooker boneless pork chops recipe for convenience’s sake (my store doesn’t always carry bone-in pork chops), and I finally had decent success with THICK boneless chops (what you see in these photos).

-Best Option: Bone In Pork Chops for Slow Cooker Success
+Best Option: Bone-In Pork Chops for Slow Cooker Success

-- Low and slow cooking works best with more marbled cuts of meat.
+- Low-and-slow cooking works best with more marbled cuts of meat.
 There’s no way around this.
 The more marbled and fatty your pork chops are, the more tender they will be.

 - Still, bone-in chops are harder to find, so if you do, stock up and freeze them.
 Otherwise, go with the thickest boneless chops you can find.

-Whatever Cut You Choose: DO NOT OVERCOOK THE PORK CHOPS
+TWO: DO NOT OVERCOOK THE PORK CHOPS

 - The FDA says that pork chops should be cooked to an internal temperature of 145 degrees F.

-- An instant read thermometer like this is a serious help when any kind of cooking meat or seafood (I even use mine for quick breads).
+- An instant-read thermometer like this is a serious help when cooking any kind of meat or seafood (I even use mine for quick breads).
 It’s the best way to know when your food is ready.

-TWO: Add a Veggie
+THREE: Add a Veggie

-THREE: BBQ Sauce is Boss
+FOUR: BBQ Sauce Is Boss